 Regarding (2), the optical properties of ice clouds have been successfully described by parameterizing the absorption and scattering processes and rigorously treating their dependence on cloud microphysics.
 This treatment, the Modified Anomalous Diffraction Approximation (MADA), was formulated in terms of the size distribution and ice particle shape, and agrees with explicit electrodynamic solutions of ice crystal single scattering properties within 15%.
-These developments, along with parameterizing the asymmetry parameter for various crystal shapes, have lead to a new treatment of ice cloud radiative properties which is used in (i) the GCM and operational forecast model at the Hadley Centre/U.K. Meteorological Office, (ii) in the new NCAR GCM (CCSM4), (iii) in the Colorado State University GCM, (iv) in the Regional Atmospheric Modeling System (RAMS) at CIRES and (v) in the Rapid Radiation Transfer Model (RRTM) and the Paleoclimate version of RRTM at Atmospheric and Environmental Research (AER), Inc.
+These developments, along with parameterizing the asymmetry parameter for various crystal shapes, have led to a new treatment of ice cloud radiative properties which is used in (i) the Community Atmosphere Model version 5 (CAM5) global climate model (GCM), (ii) in the Colorado State University GCM, (iv) in the Regional Atmospheric Modeling System (RAMS) at CIRES and (v) in the Rapid Radiation Transfer Model (RRTM) and the Paleoclimate version of RRTM developed at Atmospheric and Environmental Research (AER).

-Regarding (5), it is generally accepted that the mean increase in global surface temperatures (relative to pre-industrial times) should not exceed 2°C if mankind is to avoid “unacceptable” consequences of climate change.
-Recent research has led some scientists to conclude that this threshold may be unavoidable unless some type of climate engineering is invoked to remove CO2 from the atmosphere and/or temporarily cool the planet (e.g. by reflecting more sunlight) while simultaneously very rapidly converting to non-carbon based energy systems.
-A new type of climate engineering has been proposed, based on the aircraft seeding of the coldest cirrus clouds to reduce their global coverage, resulting in a significant global cooling by releasing more thermal radiation to space (instead of reflecting more sunlight).
-GCM simulations of this approach by others show that it has reduced or no side-effects (e.g. the hydrological cycle and ozone perturbation) relative to the most studied solar radiation management (SRM) CI approach (the injection of sulfur compounds into the stratosphere to reflect more sunlight).
+Regarding (5), it is generally accepted that the mean increase in global surface temperatures (relative to pre-industrial times) should not exceed 2C if mankind is to avoid unacceptable consequences of climate change.
+Recent research has led some scientists to conclude that exceeding this threshold may be unavoidable unless some type of climate intervention (CI) is invoked to remove CO2 from the atmosphere and/or cool the planet (e.g. by reflecting more sunlight) while simultaneously and very rapidly converting to non-carbon based energy systems.
+A new type of CI has been proposed, based on the aircraft seeding of the coldest cirrus clouds to reduce their coverage and optical thickness, resulting in a significant global cooling by releasing more thermal radiation to space (instead of reflecting more sunlight).
+GCM simulations of this approach by others show that it has reduced or no side-effects (e.g. the hydrological cycle and ozone perturbation) relative to the most studied solar radiation management (SRM) CI approach (the injection of sulfate aerosols into the stratosphere to reflect more sunlight).
 Moreover, this cirrus CI method preferentially cools the Polar Regions where climate change is most severe, which is less easily achieved by the SRM methods.

 - Cloud Microphysics